-Although the revised Breitling SuperOcean Chronograph II automatic watch doesn’t look as dramatic as the 2009 model year Breitling SuperOcean Heritage Chronograph Limited Edition 125th Anniversary, design-wise, the new watch is clearly more in line with their current model range.
+Although the revised Breitling SuperOcean Chronograph II doesn’t look as dramatic as the 2009 SuperOcean Heritage Chronograph 125th Anniversary, the new luxury diver is more in line with their current model range.

 As usual for Breitling chronographs, the timekeeper is animated by yet another derivative of the legendary ETA Valjoux 7750 chronograph.

 In this particular case, no pun intended, it is the Breitling 13 automatic caliber that we have already seen in other numerous models from the Swiss-based watchmaking brand.

 Featuring the same power reserve of 42 hours and beating at a frequency of 28,800 vph (a de facto industry standard), this chronometer-grade movement was rebuilt using the finest components and easily passed the mandatory certification procedure developed and performed by the Swiss certification authority COSC.

 Compared to the aforementioned SuperOcean 125th Anniversary model, the second-generation chronograph has shrunk by whole two millimeters and now measures the more socially acceptable size of just 44 millimeters in diameter.
 To my taste, the watch is just a trifle too thick (even for a Breitling), but I can excuse this minor problem for its WR rating.

 The unidirectional rotating bezel has also been updated with a more ergonomic diving scale, which is still coming sans any sort of a luminous compound, which is a pity for a diving watch that is rated for impressive water resistance of whole 500 meters.